sharminpathan/clinical-trial/README.md

 Furthermore, combined use of simulation, machine learning, and optimization creates the option to deploy enrollment simulations in real-time analytical portals.
 A shallow neural net built on SAS Viya is used to make predictions for the enrollment.

+### Steps to use the tool:
+1. Install Node.js and Node Package Manager (npm)
+2. Clone this repository
+3. Navigate to the directory
+4. Install the node modules:
+npm install
+5. Issue the following commands to build and start the app: npm run build node app app.env
+6. Visit http://localhost:5000/ctres to view the app.